lzhang714/ELK_10.8.16_mod/src_mod/readme.txt

-Brief description of the code flow and the modification:
+The modified codes are:
+init0.f90
+moddftu.f90
+genvmatmt.f90
+vmatmtdu.f90

+The original un-changed codes are copied in src_mod/unchanged.

 All added/modified lines are ended with "!LZ".
 So, for example, do a
 grep "!LZ" ./genvmatmt.f90
-will show the modifications in it.
+will show the changed line in it.

 1.
 Ground state calculation is carried out in gndstate.f90.